emc-mongoose/mongoose/doc/design/distributed_mode.md

 * **v3.x.x**
     * The "controller" is used to initiate the run
     * The "controller" is located at separate host usually
     * The "drivers" are "thin": execute the I/O tasks only (in other words, contains storage driver only)
     * The "controller" is "rich"
 * **v4.x.x**
     * The "master" node is used to initiate the run
     * Any node may be used to initiate the run
     * The "slave" node is "rich": execute the load step "slices" entirely and independently (in other words, contains storage driver, load generator, load step service, etc)

 ## Advantages

-1. Higher distributed mode performance due to lack of the single point of contention.
+1. Higher distributed mode performance due to lack of the single point of contention
-2. The opportunity to introduce the modular configuration.
+2. The opportunity to introduce the modular configuration
-3. Joint interface for CLI and GUI.
+3. Joint interface for CLI and GUI

 # Design

 The distributed mode test involves at least one master node and some set of the slave nodes.
 The test may be started from any node from that set.
-The node selected to start the test should be treated as the *master node*.
+The node selected to start the test should be temporarily treated as the *master node*.
 The master node is not excluded from the actual load execution.

 ## Master Node

 Master node loads the scenario into the corresponding scripting engine.
 The scripting engine instantiates the scenario steps.
 Each load step consists of its local and remote parts.
 The local step functionality:

 * step slicing
-* load the input items and distribute to the slave nodes
+* load the input items and distribute to the nodes
 * item output file aggregation (optional)
 * I/O traces aggregation (optional)

 ### Scenario Step Slicing

-The configuration parameters which are the subject of slicing in the
+The configuration parameters which are the subject of slicing in the scenario:
-scenario:

 1. `item-input-file`
 2. `item-input-path`